KoStard/hermes_research/tasks.md

 *   User feedback is provided (TASK-011).

 **Notes:**
 This is the central task integrating most other components.
 Requires careful implementation following the plan.
+Phase 1 (Local Flow) is complete.
+Phase 3 (Remote Flow Integration & Cleanup) is pending.

 ---

 ### Task: Implement Dependency Injection Setup

 **ID:** TASK-008
-**Status:** Open
+**Status:** Done
 **Priority:** High
 **Assigned To:** Unassigned
 **Depends On:** All manager implementations (or their interfaces)